 LA CLOCHE, a not-for-profit association founded in 2014, works to change the way people view the world of the streets.
 It encourages people with and without homes to do things together to build a more inclusive society.
 Established in a number of major cities in France (Paris, Lille, Nantes, Lyon, Bordeaux and Marseille), LA CLOCHE is also the driving force behind the Chime network, which operates in seven countries (Belgium, Canada, the Czech Republic, France, Spain, the UK and the USA).
 Almayuda supports LA CLOCHE in its bid to replicate itself around France.

-According to the figures compiled by the French National Institute of Statistics and Economic Studies (INSEE) and the Abbé Pierre Foundation, there were 300,000 homeless people in 2020 (50% more than in 2012!).
+According to the figures compiled by the French National Institute of Statistics and Economic Studies (INSEE) and and specialized foundations, 300,000 homeless people in 2020 (50% more than in 2012!).
 Of these, 45% were women and 10% minors.
 These figures encompass a range of different situations, as a quarter of these people were in work and not all of them were living on the streets thanks to homeless shelters and emergency accommodation.
 The paradox lies in the fact that whereas 83% of homeless people say they suffer from rejection from passers-by, 94% of citizens state that they want to take action to combat the widespread exclusion (BVA/Emmaüs: Ticket for Change & Occurrence Study).

 LA CLOCHE is the product of this evident contradiction and of beliefs shared with major associations working to tackle homelessness, among them the Collectif des Morts de la Rue, which states “when you are on the street, you do not die of hunger or cold but from isolation’; and the International Movement ATD Fourth World, which confirms this, saying, “social connection and a change in views are just as important as material assistance”.